dannyrbz/Waterlog/README.md

 # FIT5120_WaterlogWebApp

-This website was created as part of our assignment for FIT5120.
-It provides information (text and video) to the users on the purpose of our project.
+This website was secondary application created as part of our assignment for FIT5120.
+It's main purpose is to provide information to our users about our product.

 The website also allows users to view their water usage data by entering their unique meter id which will retrieve data from the firebase database

 You can view the website at https://www.waterlog.ml/